TropicSapling/triforce/README.md

 2. `<input pars>` = `(<par1>) [(<par2>) ...]`
 3. `<input args>` = `<arg1> [<arg2> ...]`
 4. Every parameter is a *pattern def*.
+5. All functions are closures.
-5. If not enough input args are given, the function is partially applied.
+6. If not enough input args are given, the function is partially applied.
+7. Once fully applied, functions reduce to `<function body>` (with all `<input pars>` defined)
+	- This is what it means to say that a function returns `<function body>`

 #### Patterns (variables but better)
 1. `<pattern def>` = `($(<pattern to define>) as <pattern to match>)` where